KittyPBoxx/Emerald-Ex-Map-Rando/README.md

 **THIS PROJECT IS STILL IN DEVELOPMENT.
 THERE ARE STILL SEVERAL PROGRESSION BREAKING BUGS AND BROKEN WARPS PRESENT**

-This is a custom emulator mod for playing Emerald Ex Speedchoice with [Go To The Emulator](https://kittypboxx.github.io/Emerald-Ex-Map-Rando/build)
+This is a custom emulator mod for playing Emerald Ex Speedchoice with random warps and speedup hacks [Go To The Emulator](https://kittypboxx.github.io/Emerald-Ex-Map-Rando/build)

 ---